bbidulock/xde-menu/index.md

+---
+layout: default
+---
 [xde-menu -- read me first file.
 2021-05-18]: #

 xde-menu
 ===============

-Package `xde-menu-0.13.1` was released under GPLv3 license 2021-05-18.
+Package `xde-menu-0.13` was released under GPLv3 license 2021-05-18.

 This package provides a number of "C"-language tools for working with